WorleyD/Conway/README.md

 # Conway
 Simple Conway's Game of Life simulation
+Requires PySimpleGUI

 TODO:
   - Make a more fun seed
   - Cells in row 0 or MAX-1 are invincible
-  - Column MAX is a dead zone
+  - Column MAX-1 is a dead zone